 However, if you have a large family or a resident recluse, it´s a good idea to have other living spaces separate to this main space.
 That will be particularly useful to have more peace and privacy when multiple people have different needs at the same time.
 For example, older kids may want to watch television or run a study group away from the noise of the main living areas, or entertainers might want to have a chill out room for parties.

 Often incorporated into the open layout model, the entertainer´s kitchen is spacious, beautiful and functional.
 The most popular characteristic is a large kitchen island, with an overhang to accommodate bar seating, accompanied by generous spaces for standing around.
-This model socialising while standing and food prepping – which is more informal and natural for visitors when the host is also standing.
+This model encourages socialising while standing and prepping – which is more informal and natural for visitors when the host is also standing.

 Indoor/ outdoor living